-Most nurses have to pursue continuing education classes to maintain their license.
+Most nurses have to pursue continuing education classes to maintain their licenses.
 Continuing education is a way for nurses to improve their skills and learn new methods within the field.
 Nurses are required to take them in some states between one and three years.
 Each state has different continuing education requirements.

 [ Looking for more support?
 Get free, personalized career guidance from experienced RNs. ]